sadraliev-zenbit/basic-auth/README.md

 ```
 Ok, now try to open our the protected page - `localhost:3000/admin`.
-You should see this:
-and go to `localhost:3000/admin` you should see page like this:
+You should see like this:

 ![secure page](./public/secure_screenshot.png)

 it happened, because we added **WWW-Authenticate: Basic** in header of response and specified **401 status code**.

 ![unauthorized header](./public/unauthorized_screenshot.png)